menukasadharuwan/noteflow-student-resource-hub/README.md

 ## 📖 About the Project

-NoteFlow was developed as an **ICT1209 Web Technologies Mini Project**.

-The main objective of the project is to create a centralized platform where students can manage and share educational resources.
+NoteFlow is a student-focused resource-sharing platform that provides a centralized location for managing and accessing educational materials.

-Students can:
+Users can:

 * Create an account
 * Log in securely